Ahh, pizza night. A thing to be cherished.

 - Red pepper flake + dried oregano

-- Preheat oven to 425 degrees F and position a rack in the middle of the oven.
+- Preheat oven to 425 degrees F (218 C) and position a rack in the middle of the oven.

 - Bring large skillet to medium heat.
-Once hot, add 1 Tbsp olive oil, onion and peppers.
+Once hot, add 1 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size), onion and peppers.
 Season with salt, herbs and stir.
 Cook until soft and slightly charred – 10-15 minutes, adding the mushrooms in the last few minutes.
 Set aside.

 - Prepare sauce by adding tomato sauce to a mixing bowl and adding seasonings and salt to taste.
 Adjust seasonings as needed.
 Set aside.
 Note: If using tomato paste, add water to thin until desired consistency is reached.